Team-Nando/OE2-Asset_Capacity_Integrated_MV-LV_Calculation/simulation_files/network/README.md

-Network files are only used for performance check.
+Note that network files are only used for performance check.